Turun/GrepolisMap/README.md

 - Highlight only towns that fulfill multiple constraints, e.g. all towns that do not belong to your alliance and do not belong to your sister alliance and where the player has less than 100k Points

+- Import and export these collections of Constraints (Selections) to share with your allies or to keep differently filtered maps on hand.

 - Automatically saves the data from Grepolis and enables you to look back in time.

 - Dark mode and light mode